 Opportunities for autonomy.
 Lack of control can be demotivating at work.
-Cristea advises providing employees with more opportunities for autonomy, task variety and skill variety.
-Pink cites autonomy, mastery and purpose as three key elements to motivation.
+Cristea advises providing employees with more opportunities for autonomy, task variety, and skill variety.
+Pink cites autonomy, mastery, and purpose as three key elements of motivation.
 “Control leads to compliance; autonomy to engagement,” he writes.

 What really matters to some

 Of the respondents to the ADP Workforce View in Europe 2018 survey not motivated by money, work-life balance was named as key (22%) followed by relationships with colleagues (21%).
 These are the elements that matter to Chris Reed, business development manager with Protect Line, a life insurance broker.
 “When I worked for corporate giants, 2% was the minimum expected pay rise,” he said.
 “Working with an SME for the past 10 years has taught me to think very differently about pay rises.
 I did not receive one last year nor would I have expected or asked for one.”